Skip to main content

 Day of the Conference

-• Check the program to confirm your presentation time and location, and plan on arriving ~15 minutes early to hang your poster.
+• Check the program to confirm your presentation time and location, and plan on arriving ~15 minutes early to hang your poster at its appropriate location.

 • Volunteers and signs will direct you to your specific location.

-• Consider bringing business cards, resumes, or contact info to distribute to people interested in your work, including your name, home university, academic program, email and/or phone number, title of your poster and/or abstract of your project.
+• Be prepared to network!
+Consider bringing business cards, resumes, or contact info to distribute to people interested in your work, which would include your name, home university, academic program, email and/or phone number, title of your poster and/or abstract of your project.

 • If during the abstract submission process, you indicated that you need a computer, you must bring your own fully charged laptop/tablet as the facility cannot provide power in the poster display area.

 • Be prepared to learn!
-This is an excellent opportunity to confidently share your hard work and humbly look forward to respectful questions and constructive feedback.
+This is an excellent opportunity to share your hard work and look forward to respectful questions and constructive feedback.

 Guidance for students attending SURC at Binghamton University

-• Individual easels with 36”x48” boards will be provided for each poster presentation.
+• Push pins or individual easels with 36”x48” boards and binder clips will be provided for each poster presentation.

-• Students only need to bring their poster…the rest is provided for their convenience and ease of travel.
+• Students only need to bring their poster … the rest is provided for your convenience and ease of travel.

 If you have questions, please contact SURC@suny.edu